 There are questions, uncertainties, and doctors who will not promise an outcome.
 There are days and nights in the hospital or attending doctor appointments.
 There is waiting for tests, labs and surgery results.
 New specialists and providers are coming and going, medical equipment is needed, the house needs to be changed and decisions need to be made.
 There can be an overwhelming and confusing number of medical bills, insurance and benefits issues.
 There are emotional reactions and uncertainty of how to go on.

 This moment establishes a permanent place in our minds and in our calendars.
 (Please see A Mother’s Story.)
 Jo demonstrates very well what many of us experience at this time.
 During this overwhelming time, daily life of family, work, and school somehow still needs to continue on.
-Our mission at Ambrose Rehabilitation Consultants is to assist people wherever they need help.
+Our mission at Ambrose Care Management is to assist people wherever they need help.

 Oftentimes people simply do not know where to turn for help.
 I invite you to begin with a call to us.